-In addition, there is at least one major development proposal that has the potential to conflict with the Second-to-Mission Caltrain Extension Alternative - a 605-foot tall, 1,068,400 gross square foot mixed use development proposed at 301 Mission Street (Assessors Block 3719, lots 1 and 17).
-This proposal has completed its environmental review and has received various approvals from City decision-makers.
-The current proposed configuration of the foundation piling and underground parking for 301 Mission takes into account the need for a small amount of property on the southern-most part of the parcel by the Transbay Terminal/Caltrain Downtown Extension Project for the Second-to-Main Caltrain Extension Alternative, the adopted LPA.
+In addition, there is at least one major development proposal that has the potential to conflict with the Second-to-Mission Caltrain Extension Alternative.
+A 605-foot tall, 1,068,400 gross square foot mixed use development is proposed at 301 Mission Street (Assessors Block 3719, lots 1 and 17).
+This proposal requires environmental review (in progress) and various approvals from the Planning Commission.
+The proposed configuration of the foundation piling and underground parking for 301 Mission would occupy a portion of the area needed for the tracks to proceed from the basement of the proposed terminal to Mission Street.

-In the long-term, however, the Transbay Terminal/Caltrain Downtown Extension project would not disrupt or divide the physical arrangement of the established community.
+In the long-term, however, the Transbay Terminal project would not disrupt or divide the physical arrangement of the established community.
 Because many of the buildings that would be removed are older buildings, some of which are listed or eligible for listing in the National Register of Historic Places (as described in Section 5.14), there would be a change in the character of the area.
 This change would be lessened by the fact that there are already many new buildings in the general vicinity.
 The majority of the square footage that would be demolished is in office use, representing only a small portion of the office space throughout the City.
 Loss of this office space would not adversely affect the City's supply, particularly given that many of the recently constructed buildings in the area provide additional office space.